 When we say Government Banks in Bangladesh, we’re talking about two major categories:

-Category 1: State-Owned Commercial Banks (SCBs)
+Category 1: State-Owned Commercial Banks (SOCBs)

 These are like the “big siblings” in the room.
 They handle the big state accounts, foreign trade, salary disbursement, and public loans.